arcage/crystal-email/README.md

 - `on_failed` : `EMail::Client::OnFailedProc` (Default: None)

     Set callback function to be called when sending e-Mail is failed while in SMTP session.
 It will be called with e-Mail message object that tried to send, and SMTP command and response history.
-In this function, you can do something to handle errors: e.g. "investigating the causes of the fail", "notifying you of the fail", and so on.
+In this function, you can do something to handle errors: e.g. "_investigating the causes of the fail_", "_notifying you of the fail_", and so on.

     `EMail::Client::OnFailedProc` is an alias of the Proc type `EMail::Message, Array(String) ->`.